This page is a reference to the Lucid V2 language.

 (i, j) = (2, 2)

-While it may seem like repeat works like for loops in many programming languages, it is important to remember that always blocks are only a conveniently abstraction for describing a circuit's behavior.
+While it may seem like repeat works like for loops in many programming languages, it is important to remember that always blocks are only a convenient abstraction for describing a circuit's behavior.
 When your design is synthesized it must be converted to hardware.

 This means that all loops must be unrolled.
 A repeat block is identical to simply copy-pasting the contents over and over and replacing the loop variable with a different value for each one.